 Any organization that embarks on the rebranding path expects results that will propel its brand forward.
 Otherwise, why go through the time and expense to rebrand?
 But understanding the challenges is equally important as understanding the opportunities.
-A rebrand can easily go wrong.

 1. It’s Not Easy

 I recently asked a former client whether they would be willing to be a reference.
 They declined.
 The reason?
 “The end result was good but getting there was not easy.”
 Perhaps we missed something.
 But I don’t think we ever said that the rebranding process was going to be easy.
 It’s hard work.
 Rebranding is a long-term proposition.
 Every decision requires an appreciation of the long-term consequences.
 The investment made today has a far-reaching effect on the brand’s future.
 It’s value, equity, and sustainable competitive advantage are at stake.